-The Fund is an investment company and accordingly follows the investment company accounting and reporting guidance of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 946 "Financial Services - Investment Companies".
+The Funds are investment companies and accordingly follow the investment company accounting and reporting guidance of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 946 "Financial Services - Investment Companies".

-The following is a summary of significant accounting policies consistently followed by the Fund in the preparation of its financial statement.
+The following is a summary of significant accounting policies consistently followed by the Funds in the preparation of its financial statement.
 The financial statement has been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").